tiy-austin-wd-jan2015/Onboarding/README.md

 If you don't know how to touch type (i.e. type without looking at the keyboard), try to spend some time each day working on touch typing (you can try http://www.keybr.com/).
 Typing for programming is actually a good bit different than everyday typing, so getting some practice in could potentially save you a ton of time the first few weeks of class.

+# Observation
+A big part of Web Design is looking at what’s out there and what actually makes good design.
+Here are award winning sites, so you can see the type of work we'll be creating in your design class.